kubeflow/website/content/docs/components/hyperparameter-tuning/hyperparameter.md

 random algorithm example](https://github.com/kubeflow/katib/blob/master/examples/v1alpha3/random-example.yaml).

 The random algorithm example uses an MXNet neural network to train an image classification model using the MNIST dataset.
+You can check training container source code [here](https://github.com/kubeflow/katib/tree/master/examples/v1alpha3/mxnet-mnist).
 The experiment runs three training jobs with various hyperparameters and saves the results.

 Run the following commands to launch an experiment using the random algorithm
 example: